-- Observe the day with ceremonies and activities, in
+- Observe the day with ceremonies and activities, including remembrance services.

-President George W. Bush signed the resolution into law on December 18, 2001.
+President George W. Bush signed the resolution into law (Public Law 107-89) on December 18, 2001.
 Through wide-spread support from the 9/11 community Congress designated September 11th as the “National Day of Service and Remembrance.”

 “Proclamation — The President is requested to issue each year a proclamation calling on–